Applying Artificial Neural Networks (ANNs) for Linear Regression: Yay or Nay?

 And if we predict your income after you retire, according to the linear regression model, it should be at an all-time high.
 But that’s not the case.
 People usually witness a major decline in the income, upon retirement.
 And that’s the reason you can’t reply to linear regression, in every scenario.

-What if I told you that you can use ANNs for linear regression?
+What if I told you that you can use artificial neural network for linear regression?

 Let’s take a look.